 Now, you have a table of your pages by source/medium and views:

-To change this table to view your landing pages by source/medium, scroll over the the Event count column.
+To change this table to view your landing pages by source/medium, scroll over to the Event count column.
 Click the down arrow next to All Events and select first_visit.

 Then, click the Event count column title to sort by landing page visit events.
 Now you have your landing page visits report by source/medium.